nuremics/nuremics/README.md

 ### App

-A final end-user **App** can be built by plugging together previously implemented **Process items**, and specifying their sequential order of execution within the workflow.
+A final end-user **App** can be built by plugging together previously implemented **Procs**, and specifying their sequential order of execution within the workflow.

 ```mermaid
 flowchart BT